End Pointless Plastic

 Scientists have shown that up to 12 million tonnes of plastic is entering our oceans every year – that’s a rubbish truck full every minute.
 Single-use plastic packaging for food and drink is a particularly common part of the problem.

 But how does plastic actually get into our oceans?
+(And how do we stop it?)

 While about a fifth of marine litter is made up of fishing gear and other materials lost at sea by accident, industrial losses, or illegal dumping, we know that roughly 80% of litter in the seas comes from land.